 The first body of troops on Little Round Top on July 2nd was a handful of men from the Signal Corps.
-Armed with large flags and a telescope, they could observe the battlefield and communicate with signal stations miles away, part of a network of stations that linked Meade’s headquarters at the Leister House with different parts of the the battlefield: Cemetery Hill, Powers Hill, Culp’s Hill and Little Round Top.
+Armed with large flags and a telescope, their mission was to observe the battlefield and communicate with other signal stations.
+They were part of a network of stations that linked Meade’s headquarters at the Leister House with different parts of the the battlefield: Cemetery Hill, Powers Hill, Culp’s Hill and Little Round Top.

-The detachment on Little Round Top included Lieutenant Aaron B. Jerome and Captain James S. Hall.
+Lieutenant Aaron B. Jerome and Captain James S. Hall were part of the detachment on Little Round Top.
 They played a major role in the battle by causing Longstreet to detour the approach march to his attack on July 2nd.
-Longstreet realized he was coming into view of the Union signalmen and rerouted his march to what he thought was a more concealed route, delaying the attack by a considerable time.
-It was in vain, as his march was detected, Meade was warned, and reinforcemenets were sent toward the flank which – barely – fought off the Confederate attack.
+Longstreet realized he was coming into view of the Union signalmen and rerouted his march to what he thought was a more concealed route.
+This delayed the attack for a considerable time, but it was in vain, as his march was detected.
+The signalmen warned Meade, and reinforcements were sent toward the flank which – barely – fought off the Confederate attack.

-Another dangerous signal post on July 3rd was at Meade’s Headquarters at the Leister House, where Captain Davis E. Castle remained on duty throughout the bombardment preceding Pickett’s Charge, using a bedsheet attached to a pole after his signalman left at the height of the bombardment with the signal equipment.
+Meade’s Headquarters at the Leister House was another dangerous signal post on July 3rd.
+Captain Davis E. Castle remained on duty there throughout the bombardment preceding Pickett’s Charge.
+He used a bedsheet attached to a pole after his signalman left at the height of the bombardment with all the signal equipment.

 Signal Corps U.S.A.